- Our Garden Center

 - About Us

 Pruning is one of those garden chores that if done right can pay dividends for the entire season.
-Good pruning and maintenance of your landscape trees and shrubs helps them grow strong and healthy during their growing season, while allowing air and light to circulate through the plant.
+Good pruning and maintenance of your landscape trees and shrubs help them grow strong and healthy during their growing season while allowing air and light to circulate through the plant.
 Despite the benefits of pruning, a little knowledge does go a long way.
 Certain types of plants should only be pruned at certain times of the year, while others respond to light or heavy pruning.
 Our list below will hopefully shed some light on some of the mysteries of pruning so that you can get the most gain out of your work.

 Needled Evergreen Plants are best pruned in the spring just before or during their period of strong growth.
 This includes:

 Special Note: In the spring, spruce and pine trees produce “candle-growth” on which the new needles sprout.
 Pruning is best done when this growth is at about half of its normal length.

 Early Spring-Blooming Plants set their flower buds in July/August.
 To prune them after this time is to cut off next year’s flowers.
 They are best pruned just after they bloom as they have just put out their new growth.
 These plants include:

 Summer Flowering Plants are best pruned in late winter to stimulate optimal growth which will result in a great flower show.
 These plants include: